Welcome to Haweswater, The water quarter!

 - Free car parking

 There aren't many shops/pubs nearby so you might want to think about a packed lunch.
-And remember the weather can change very quickly in the Lake District, so take a waterproof or a change of clothes.
+Remember the weather can change very quickly in the Lake District, so take a waterproof or a change of clothes.

 Open all day, every day.
 For more information contact our team at Haweswater on 01768 772 334 (During office hours)